-In the presenting the results of a four-center study at a press conference during the 2017 American Academy of Asthma, Allergy and Immunology conference, allergist Dr. Hugh Sampson explained that a majority of young children will outgrow a wheat allergy.
-However, among those who don’t, the condition “tends to have fairly severe reactions when they have accidental ingestions – and trying to avoid wheat in the American diet is very difficult,” said Sampson, who is the director of the Jaffe Food Allergy Institute at Mount Sinai in New York.
+Dr. Hugh Sampson presented the results of a four-center study at a press conference during the 2017 American Academy of Asthma, Allergy and Immunology conference.
+He first explained that a majority of young children will outgrow a wheat allergy.
+However, among those who don’t, the condition “tends to have fairly severe reactions when they have accidental ingestions – and trying to avoid wheat in the American diet is very difficult,” said Sampson, the director of the Jaffe Food Allergy Institute at Mount Sinai in New York.

-The study initially involved 46 participants between the ages of 4 and 22 years old (with an average age of 9), who were divided among two groups.
+The study initially involved 46 participants between the ages of 4 and 22 years old (with an average age of 9).
+They were divided among two groups.
 One group was on active treatment and getting a gradually increasing amount of high protein wheat flour in their diet, up to a maximum maintenance dose of 1,443 milligrams.
 The second group was taking a placebo.

 Patients from both groups continued into a second year of the trial, with the placebo patients put on active wheat OIT, but at a higher dosage.

-The study showed better results among those on the higher dosage from the former placebo group; 57 percent (12 of 21 patients) were desensitized following one year of OIT, with an average “successfully consumed” dose of 7,433 milligrams of wheat protein.
+The study showed better results among those on the higher dosage from the former placebo group.
+Fifty-seven percent (12 of 21 patients) were desensitized following one year of OIT, with an average “successfully consumed” dose of 7,433 milligrams of wheat protein.
 Sampson says this suggests “possibly that the higher dose was more effective in desensitizing this group.”

 OIT results in children have been more favorable for foods such as peanut or tree nuts.
 Sampson was asked: Is the progress shown in this study enough to make a difference in the lives of children with wheat allergy?